Smallest Breast Implant Size: 175, 200 or 250 CC

 Sometimes a smaller implant is a better choice.
 This is a trend we are seeing more and more at Perimeter Plastic Surgery.
 Increasingly, Dr. Deutsch has been performing breast augmentations with smaller implants, which range in size from 175 to 250 cc.

-Smaller implants generally appear more natural and are less obtrusive than larger implants, and therefore may more easily fit into a woman’s established lifestyle.
-Sometimes a more subtle improvement is desired—for instance, a woman may want to restore breast volume lost due to breast feedings or pregnancy—and the smaller-sized implants are ideal to achieve that.
+Smaller implants generally appear more natural and are less obtrusive than larger implants, and, therefore, may more easily fit into a woman’s established lifestyle.
+Sometimes a more subtle improvement is desired—for instance, a woman may want to restore breast volume lost due to breastfeeding or pregnancy—and smaller-sized implants are ideal for achieving that.
 Smaller implants can be perfect for women who simply want to “fill out” clothing and swimsuits without being flashy or drawing a lot of attention to themselves.

-To book your appointment, please call Perimeter Plastic Surgery at (404) 800-7163.
-Dr. Deutsch will be happy to work with you, to help you decide which size, as well as shape, material, placement and projection, is right for you.
+To book your appointment, please call Perimeter Plastic Surgery at (404) 255-0886.
+Dr. Deutsch will be happy to work with you to help you decide which size, as well as shape, material, placement, and projection, is right for you.